Dialysis Access Management

 Peritoneal Dialysis Catheter Placement and Repositioning

 Peritoneal dialysis is a process that uses the patient’s abdomen membrane lining as an access point across which fluids and dissolved substances are exchanged from the blood.
 Fluid is introduced through a permanent tube in the abdomen and is flushed out through regular exchanges.
 If it is determined that a permanent tube is the best dialysis method for a patient, we will place what is called a peritoneal dialysis catheter.

 The MILLER Procedure for Steal Syndrome

 A Peripherally Inserted Central Catheter (PICC) is a long, thin plastic tube that functions as an intravenous (IV) line.
-A PICC line is inserted into a peripheral vein, typically in the upper arm, and advanced under ultrasound and x-ray guidance until the catheter tip terminates in a large vein in the chest.
-A PICC's central tip location in the body allows for treatment that could not be achieved with a standard peripheral IV access.
-In addition, PICC insertions are less invasive, have fewer complications, and can remain in place for a much longer duration than other types of central lines.
+A PICC line is inserted into a peripheral vein, typically in the upper arm, and advanced under ultrasound and x-ray guidance until the catheter tip reaches a large vein in the chest.
+A PICC’s central tip location in the body allows for treatment that could not be achieved with a standard peripheral IV access.
+In addition, PICC insertions are less invasive, have fewer complications and can remain in place for a much longer duration than other types of central lines.

 Implantable ports are used to facilitate long term intravenous (IV) access, for example, to administer chemotherapy for cancer treatment.
-The implantable port is placed under the skin and has a small reservoir attached to a catheter which connects to a vein.
-An implantable port may be permanent, or it may be removed if it is determined that the patient no longer requires a port for access in the near future.
+The implantable port is placed under the skin and has a small reservoir attached to a catheter, which connects to a vein.
+An implantable port may be permanent, or it may be removed if it is determined the patient no longer requires a port for access in the near future.